nhattanhh/CTF/WEB/PicoCTF/WebGauntlet2.md

 ![image](https://github.com/user-attachments/assets/15d3bc6c-300e-4494-8bd5-fafb182a93ea)

-- This challenge about sqli and this is filters for this chall:
+- This challenge about sqli and these filters for this chall:

 -> By pass by: